LeoFuchs/LeoFuchs.github.io/README.md

 ## Welcome to GitHub Pages

+This portfolio is a compilation of data science projects that I developed during my studies to explore machine learning algorithms and certain data analysis.

 You can use the [editor on GitHub](https://github.com/LeoFuchs/LeoFuchs.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.